Chronic Fatigue Syndrome An In-Depth Look at the Invisible Illness

 • The condition gets worse when physical or mental exercise.

-CFS is usually called Myalgic Encyphalomyelitis (ME), and the condition is often referred to as ME/CFS..
+Chronic fatigue syndrome is usually called Myalgic Encyphalomyelitis (ME), and the condition is often referred to as ME/CFS..

 The illness can affect anyone of any age however it is usually diagnosed in people who are between forty and sixty old.
 It is more prevalent in females than males and many sufferers remain without being diagnosed for a long time because of the ambiguous and often overlapping appearance of symptoms in conjunction with other ailments.